 Fastcase, a Washington, D.C.-based company, is the premier American provider of online legal research.

 - an easy-to-use search engine that allows both Boolean and natural-language searching;

-cases from the courts of review from Illinois and every other state, as well as U.S.
+cases from the courts of review from Montana and every other state, as well as U.S.

 - Supreme and federal appellate and district court cases (users can search all jurisdictions at once);

 Is Fastcase available to all State Bar of Montana active members free-of-charge?

 Yes.
 Fastcase is a member benefit that comes free of charge with no strings attached to all Active Members and Paralegal Section Members of the State Bar.